Countdown to the Kingdom of God

 In the Bible the things of the future are all-important, but the moment of death is never the center of hope for the future.
 Instead, the Kingdom of God which will be realized when Jesus returns is the main focus of expectation.
 Matthew, Mark and Luke all report Jesus’ extended discourse about the end of the age delivered on the Mount of Olives (Matt.
 24, Mark 13, Luke 21) as he sat with his disciples looking west across the valley at the beautiful Temple buildings.

 We will examine in some detail a part of Luke’s account of this memorable last sermon.
-Our text has often seemed obscure and “Jewish” to Christians brought up in the West.
+Our text (Luke 21) has often seemed obscure and “Jewish” to Christians brought up in the West.
 Most of us have been unconsciously influenced by Greek ways of thinking, and the thought of a climactic, catastrophic end to society as we now know it has seemed alien and unwanted.
 But Luke, like the Hebrew prophets before him, had no difficulty with talk about final judgment and the end of the world.
 On the contrary, he has set his whole two-volume treatise on Christianity (Luke/Acts) within the framework of the Kingdom of God, which is itself an “end of the world” concept.
 Luke sees the entire ministry of Jesus as a demonstration of God’s Kingdom invading Satan’s evil dominion, and he expects a final dramatic appearance of the Kingdom at the end of the age (not quite “the end of the world” as some of our versions have taught us to think), when the Son of Man comes back in glory.
-In the future Christians are to be assured that the Kingdom of God is about to come (Luke 21:31, GNB).
+In the future Christians are to be assured that the Kingdom of God is near, "about to come" (Luke 21:31, GNB).

 Luke works with a specific program in mind.
 Jesus is the promised Messiah who after his resurrection and ascension must remain in heaven at God’s right hand until “the time comes for the restoration of all things spoken of by the prophets” (Acts 3:21).
-And what the prophets of the Old Testament expected was a final establishment of God’s kingdom worldwide, brought about by the Messiah, the promised One, who would appear in power and glory.
+And what the prophets of the Old Testament expected was the establishment of God’s Kingdom worldwide, brought about by the Messiah, the promised one, who would appear in power and glory.
 This Kingdom of God is the primary concern of all preaching of the Gospel, though we sometimes think of it wrongly as a kind of curious appendage tacked onto the rest of Christianity.
 Jesus described his whole purpose and mission as the preaching of the Kingdom (Luke 4:43) and Paul ended a long ministry by tirelessly proclaiming the Kingdom to the Jews and Gentiles (Acts 28:23, 31).

 Unfortunately there has been much disagreement about “these things,” and the sequence of events which Jesus predicted would occur before his return.
 The principal difficulty has been the reference to the surrounding of Jerusalem by armies in verse 20 of our text.
 The problem is this: what event did Jesus describe when he foresaw a siege of Jerusalem?
 Was it the attack on Jerusalem mounted by the Roman armies in AD 70?
-If so, why does the coming of the Son of Man seem to happen in immediate connection with the crisis in Jerusalem?
+If so, why does the coming of the Son of Man in Luke seem to happen in immediate connection with the crisis in Jerusalem?

 Various attempts have been made to explain the puzzle.
 Some skeptics, who do not seem to be worried that Jesus made a serious mistake, say that he expected to return shortly after the destruction of Jerusalem in AD 70.
 Being limited in his understanding, as they think, Jesus was wrong to expect his return shortly after AD 70.
 Other commentators feel that Jesus described both the fall of Jerusalem and the end of the age without telling us that centuries might elapse between the two events.
 A more recent “solution” — if that is the right word — is to maintain that Jesus threatened the end of the age in AD 70, but only if there was no response to the Apostolic message.
 Since many did accept the Christian message, the world was allowed to continue.
 This seems to be very far-fetched.